raspberrypilearning/blender-party-monkey/en/step_9.md

 + Select the lamp with the right mouse.
 Check for the orange border.

-+ Move the lamp using the blue, green and red handles to the side front of the monkey's face.
++ Move the lamp using the blue, green and red handles so that it is shining on the front of the monkey's face.

 + Press F12 to render the image.